openhive-network/devportal/_tutorials-javascript/getting_started.md

 Then open http://localhost:3000/ in your web browser.

+You can also **copy** code from pages here and add into your project for quick tests.

 ### Github

 If you'd rather clone projects in a windowed environment rather than the terminal, consider [Github Desktop](https://desktop.github.com/).